Figma

 The original king of vector design, Sketch is a strictly native macOS application.
 It offers a more 'Mac-like' UI and works completely offline, which appeals to privacy-focused designers or those with poor internet.
 However, it lacks Figma's seamless real-time web collaboration and cross-platform compatibility, making it less ideal for hybrid teams using Windows.

 Penpot is the leading open-source alternative.
 It uses SVG as its native file format and is free to self-host.
 It is highly attractive to developers and companies strictly opposed to subscription software or cloud lock-in.
-While its feature set is robust, it still trails Figma in terms of third-party plugin ecosystem and advanced prototyping performance.
+While its feature set is solid, it still trails Figma in terms of third-party plugin ecosystem and advanced prototyping performance.

 Framer has pivoted from a pure prototyping tool to a site builder.
 While you can design interfaces in it, its superpower is publishing real, responsive websites directly from the canvas to the web.
 Figma stops at the prototype; Framer delivers the deployed site.
 It is better for designers who want to ship landing pages without a developer, but less powerful for complex application product design.